Programme of Work

 The work programme has been developed on the basis of three actions:

-1. Information collation on the actual interests and on-going programmes in the
+1. Information collated on the specific interests and on-going programmes in the IEA Bioenergy Member Countries through Task Members.

 Index